Select any two GPUs for comparison

 The HD 6570 has 1024 MB video memory, but the Radeon HD 8670D does not have an entry, so the two GPUs cannot be reliably compared in this area.

 The Radeon HD 8670D has 384 Shader Processing Units and the Radeon HD 6570 XFX 1GB Edition has 480.
-However, the actual shader performance of the Radeon HD 8670D is 249.6 and the actual shader performance of the HD 6570 is 312.
-The HD 6570 having 62.4 better shader performance is not particularly notable, as altogether the Radeon HD 8670D performs better when taking into account other relevant data.
+However, the actual shader performance of the Radeon HD 8670D is 211 and the actual shader performance of the HD 6570 is 203.
+The Radeon HD 8670D having 8 better shader performance and an altogether better performance when taking into account other relevant data means that the Radeon HD 8670D delivers a marginally smoother and more efficient experience when processing graphical data than the HD 6570.

 The Radeon HD 8670D transistor size technology is 8 nm (nanometers) smaller than the HD 6570.
 This means that the Radeon HD 8670D is expected to run very slightly cooler and achieve higher clock frequencies than the HD 6570.
 As they exhibit similar graphical performance, the Radeon HD 8670D should consume less power than the HD 6570.